A very strong VPN for the most part, Windscribe is a particularly good choice for those who have never used a VPN before.

 - VPN Kill Switch

 Due to China’s recent VPN crackdown, Windscribe has become a less reliable options for people living in or traveling to the country.
-Customer support informed us that some users have been experiencing some login and connectivity issues and instead suggested downloading a new beta of the app.
-However, they implied that it wasn’t guaranteed to work, so if you need to mainly connect from China, there are other providers out there offering a far more reliable solution for use in the country.
+Customer support informed us that some users have been experiencing some login and connectivity issues.

 Windscribe’s logging policy is practical and minimal, collecting only temporary logs of connection metadata in order to monitor server performance.
-This includes:
+These include:

 - Total amount of bandwidth consumed each month (this is deleted on a monthly basis)

 - Timestamp of your last activity on the Windscribe network

 - Username, chosen server, time of connection and amount of data transferred (this is stored for the duration of your session)